CA-CST-SII/Software-Standards/Business Process Execution Language (BPEL) Coding Practice.md

 When designing fault handlers, consider the following options:

-•	Catch a fault and try to correct the problem, allowing the business process to continue to normal completion.
+- Catch a fault and try to correct the problem, allowing the business process to continue to normal completion.

-•	Catch a fault and find that it is not resolvable at this scope.
+- Catch a fault and find that it is not resolvable at this scope.
 Additional options can be used:

-o	Throw a new fault.
+  - Throw a new fault.

-o	Re-throw the original fault to allow another scope to handle it.
+  - Re-throw the original fault to allow another scope to handle it.

-o	Reply with a fault to the process initiator.
+  - Reply with a fault to the process initiator.

-o	Invoke a human task to correct the issue.
+  - Invoke a human task to correct the issue.

 o	If the fault handler cannot resolve the issue, you might need to rollback and compensate.
 ## 5.4 BPEL activities to propagate a fault